 Two pharmaceutical global safety registry database studies have reported on tocilizumab use in pregnancy, including outcomes from 288 pregnancies 49 and 61 pregnancies,50 typically for rheumatoid or other arthritides, and with the majority having received the drug in the first trimester.
 These data suggest that the rates of congenital abnormality, spontaneous pregnancy loss and other adverse outcomes were not higher than in the general population.50 Small studies have shown that tocilizumab is transferred to the fetus with serum concentrations approximately 7-fold lower than those observed in maternal serum at the time of birth.51 Very low concentrations of tocilizumab are identified in breast milk and no drug is transferred into the serum of breast fed infants.51,52 Women should be advised that if treated after 20 weeks’ gestation, their infant should not be immunised with live vaccines (rotavirus and BCG) for the first 6 months of life.
 All non-live vaccinations are safe and should be undertaken.53

-Baricitinib

-Baricitinib is contraindicated in pregnant or breastfeeding women.
-Baricitinib will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.

 Anakinra

 Data on the use of anakinra in pregnancy are currently limited.
 Although renal agenesis and oligohydramnios have been described in exposed infants, controlled studies are lacking.
 Anakinra will only be included in the randomisation of women of child-bearing potential if they have had a negative pregnancy test since admission.